Diabetes affects 233 million Chinese, study says

 The study also found that males had a higher prevalence than females in general, and the cities with the highest diabetes prevalence and disease burden were Beijing, Tianjin, and Shanghai.

 The surge in diabetes prevalence was closely tied to the rapid increase in obesity rates.
-The prevalence of obesity among adults increased from 7.1 per cent in 2002 to 16.4 per cent during 2015–2019, it showed.
+The prevalence of obesity among adults increased from 7.1 % in 2002 to 16.4 % during 2015–2019, it showed.

-Notably, with effective policies implemented to halt the rising obesity epidemic, researchers projected that the prevalence will gradually flatten and remain below 15 per cent nationally in 2050.
+Notably, with effective policies implemented to halt the rising obesity epidemic, researchers projected that the prevalence will gradually flatten and remain below 15 % nationally in 2050.

 Diabetes affects multiple organ systems and causes a variety of vascular and non-vascular complications, such as diabetic retinopathy and diabetic nephropathy, cardiovascular diseases, as well as liver and kidney conditions, experts warned.